sav-che/TL-2/Authors/Fosberg, Francis Raymond (Ray) {std. Fosberg}.md

-> [!cite] BHL link: this entry starts at [page 338](https://www.biodiversitylibrary.org/item/103834#page/360/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 338](https://www.biodiversitylibrary.org/page/33259842) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Fosberg, Francis Raymond ('Ray') (1908-1993), American botanist and ecologist, born 20 Mai 1908 nr.
 Spokane, Washington, B.A.
 1930 Pomona College, Claremont, Calif., asst. in charge of the herb., Los Angeles County Museum 1930-1932, asst. in botany, Univ. of Hawaii and on Mangarevan Exped.
 1934 (M.Sc.
 1935), fellow in botany, Morris Arboretum and at Univ. of Penn., Philadelphia 1937-1939 (Ph.D.
 1939), U.S.D.A Bureau of Plant Industry from 1935 and during W.W.-II (1942) head of plant exploration for *Cinchona* (quinine) in S. America, U.S. Geological Survey (Pacific Vegetation Project) 1951-1965, Natl.
-Museum of Natural History (Smithsonian Institution) as special advisor for tropical botany 1966-1978, emeritus 1978, died 25 Sep 1993 at home in Falls Church, Virginia. (*Fosberg*).
+Museum of Natural History (Smithsonian Institution) as special advisor for tropical botany 1966-1978, emeritus 1978, died 25 Sep 1993 at home in Falls Church, Virginia.
+**Abbreviated name**: *Fosberg*

 #### Herbarium and types